 Choosing the Right Monument Dealer

 When purchasing a permanent cemetery memorial for a loved one, you want to make sure you get it right the first time.
-Unlike purchasing a haircut, meal, clothing or most any other product or service, you are not afforded the opportunity to try again if you are unsatisfied the first time.
+Unlike getting a haircut, meal, clothing or most any other product or service, you are not afforded the opportunity to try again if you are unsatisfied the first time.
 The cost, let alone the fact that a headstone is one of the final purchases made for a loved one, makes it unlikely.
 Therefore, it is very important to take your time and perform the necessary due diligence required to ensure you get it right the first time.
 The first place to start is in evaluating the monument dealer you plan to purchase from.

 There are several schools of thought when selecting criteria to apply to someone who is doing custom work for you, but let us focus on the three most important items.
 In no particular order they are – product quality, customer service, and price.